 - Women & Others: Perspectives on Race, Gender, and Empire.
 Co-edited with Rhoda E. Johnson and Amilcar Shabazz.
 Palgrave, 2007.

 - John Fletcher, The Tamer Tamed.
 Co-edited with Gary Taylor.
-Manchester UP: Revels Student Editions, 2007.
+Manchester University Press: Revels Student Editions, 2007.

 - Racism, Misogyny, and the Othello Myth: Inter-racial Couples from Shakespeare to Spike Lee.
-Cambridge UP, 2005.
+Cambridge University Press, 2005.

 - Eroticism on the Renaissance Stage: Transcendence, Desire, and the Limits of the Visible.
-Cambridge UP, 1998.
+Cambridge University Press, 1998.

-- "Prospera's Whip and Other Props of Bardolatry."
-Borrowers and Lenders: The Journal of Shakespeare and Appropriation, forthcoming 2021.
+- "Prospera's Whip and Other Props of Bardolatry: Toward an Intersectionalist Re-telling of The Tempest."
+Borrowers and Lenders: The Journal of Shakespeare and Appropriation, 2022.

 - " 'A Whore You Are, Madam,' or the Binary that Wasn't: Female Dyads and Doubling in John Fletcher's The Chances and Women Pleased."
 Early Modern Literary Studies, 2017.

 - “A Tale of Two Tamings: Reading the Early Modern Shrew Debate from a Feminist Transnationalist Perspective."
 Rethinking Shakespeare and Italy: Cultural Exchanges from the Early Modern Period to the Present, eds.
-Ezna De Francisi and Chris Stamatakis (Routledge, 2017): 40-52.
+Ezna De Francisi and Chris Stamatakis.
+Routledge, 2017.

 - "Renaissance and Restoration Comedy."
 Macmillan Interdisciplinary Handbooks: Gender, Volume VI: Laughter, series eds.
-Renée D. Hoogland, Nicole Fleetwood, and Iris van der Tuin (Cengage Learning, 2017): 311-329.
+Renée D. Hoogland, Nicole Fleetwood, and Iris van der Tuin.
+Cengage Learning, 2017.

 - "Othello's Sister: Racial Hermaphroditism and Appropriation in Virginia Woolf's Orlando."
 Studies in the Novel (Spring 2013).